 The Good, the Bad, and the Ugly: The Impact of Property Taxes on our Public Schools

 Please mark your calendars for April 17th when the LWVGR Education Committee will present a panel discussion on the impact of local property taxes on the school budget.

 - Josh Aurand, Harlem District Assistant Superintendent, who will discuss the local impact of property taxes

-- A representative from Advance Illinois, will speak about the big picture of property taxes on Illinois public schools and the impact of a potential property tax freeze.
+- Ben Boer, Deputy Director Advance Illinois, will speak about the big picture of property taxes on Illinois public schools and the impact of a potential property tax freeze.

 - It will be moderated by Jean Harezlak, League member and former superintendent of the Rockton School District.

 Even though the new Evidence Based Model will increase the state's share of public school funding, it will require an additional $7 B to reach adequacy, which ISBE anticipates will take approximately 10 years to reach.
 So property taxes will still figure prominently in school budgets.